 RED is a Java-based program with Graphic User Interface (GUI), which works on mainstream operating systems (e.g., Windows, Linux and Mac OS X).
-To make it more efficient, everlasting and faster-saving, we use MySQL database managing system (DBMS) in manuplicating huge NGS data.
-In addition.
-In addition, we used functions in R (www.R-project.org) in performing statistical analysis.
-However, you’ll never manipulate R and MySQL when you used RED program.
+To make it more efficient, everlasting and faster-saving, we use MySQL database management system (DBMS) in manuplicating huge NGS data.
+In addition, we use functions in R to perform statistical analysis.
+However, you’ll never manipulate R and MySQL when you use RED program.
 All of the operation relative to R and MySQL is completed by RED automatically.
 RED enables the analysis of RNA editing events at two levels (illustrated below) using VCF files from different sources and the presentation of full mapped sequence data using BAM file:

 Detection of RNA editing sites using RNA-seq data alone (i.e., De Novo identification)

-Detection of RNA editing events using both DNA-sequencing data (e.g., whole exome sequencing) and RNA-Seq data
+Detection of RNA editing sites using both DNA-sequencing data (e.g., whole exome sequencing) and RNA-Seq data

 Prerequisites